|

 The

-The enormous debts of his company and bank were soon afterward
+debts of his company and bank were consolidated and made good by the state

-consolidated and taken over by the state, which raised taxes in order to retire
+which raised taxes in order to retire the debt.

-possessions of Spain as part of a treaty during the War of Spanish Succession.
+Spain as part of a treaty during the War

 The South Sea Company assumes the